Do you know what the very basic idea behind marketing is?

 But how do you get in on this action?

 You don’t necessarily need someone of Shona Vertues or Kayla Itsines level of fame.
 You should look to target people with at least 1000-2000 followers who are posting daily about health and fitness.
-There are hundreds and thousands of personal trainers and fitness addicts who are attempting to build a personal brand to cash in on the social media gold rush at the moment.
+There are thousands of PTs and fitness addicts who are building personal brands online.
+Their goal is to cash in on the social media gold rush at the moment.
 So there is more than likely someone in your local area that suits,

 Here are some quick influencer marketing tips to help put an influencer strategy into action and help you get new members.